kunyuan827/kunyuan827.github.io/index.md

 I was the recipient of the 2025 IEEE CloudCom Distinguished Paper Award,  the 2017 IEEE Signal Processing Society Young Author Best Paper Award (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the 2017 ICCM Distinguished Paper Award.

+I currently serve as an Associate Editor for IEEE Transactions on Signal Processing and an Area Chair for both NeurIPS and ICML.

 <mark> We are hiring PostDocs and Undergraduate Research Interns!!! </mark> <br>

 <mark> Drop me an email if you are interested in machine learning, optimization, and AI systems. </mark> <br>